-Lighting Up Your Store -- and Your Sales
+Lighting Up Your Store -- and Your Sales How to light your retail space to the best effect without breaking the bank.

 No matter how carefully you plan your store displays and merchandise, your hard work could all be lost in window glare and shadows.